 Lina is a homemaker in suburban Indiana and she’s in a passionless marriage.
 She then embarks on an affair that quickly becomes all-consuming and transforms her life.
 Sloane is a glamorous entrepreneur in the northeast.
 She’s married to a man who likes to watch her have sex with other men and women.
 Maggie is a high school student in North Dakota and begins a relationship with her English teacher.
 This will have consequences for them both—and the community.

-Taddeo says as she worked on the novel, she wasn’t surprised by her findings and reveals as her feelings were confirmed in many ways.
+Taddeo says as she worked on the novel, she wasn’t surprised by her findings and reveals as her feelings were confirmed.
 In many ways, it’s women who have a greater hold over other women than men have.
 Women are constantly judging each other—especially when it comes to happiness.

 “For instance with Sloane, one of the first rumors I heard of her was not that she’s having sex with other people (which she was) but that her husband wants to have sex with her every day and the ‘crazy thing’ is that she allows it and wants to do it,” Taddeo says.
 “While it’s not a negative thing, the way it was portrayed to me from others was very much negative.”

-For instance, as Lina shares the stories of her affair with a women’s discussion group, they all judge her.
+Such as when Lina shares the stories of her affair with a women’s discussion group; they all judge her.
 But, unlike many people, she doesn’t seem to care what they think.

 “Lena seemed the most comfortable with her desire and going after it—she did what she wanted, even at her own detriment,” Taddeo says.
 “She wanted it and could have stopped it but she wanted to separate from her husband.
 She did what she wanted.”